ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 void GetScreenDimensions (int *width, int *height, int *coldepth);
 ```

-Fills in the supplied variables with the current display mode that the engine is running at.
+Fills in the supplied variables with the game's **native** screen resolution.
 You can pass any of the parameters as NULL if you don't want to know them.
+Color depth is reported in bits (8, 16 or 32).

-`coldepth` is either 8, 15, 16, 24 or 32 and reflects the actual color depth that the game is running at.
+**NOTE:** this is native resolution of the game, NOTE the final display mode.
+For example, 320x200 games may be run scaled up to 1920x1080, and 8-bit and 16-bit games may be displayed in 32-bit display mode.
+This function only tells the game's internal parameters, and therefore is mostly useful if your plugin is doing drawing over a "virtual screen" bitmap (see [GetVirtualScreen()](EnginePluginRun-timeAPI#iagsenginegetvirtualscreen)).

 _Added in version: 3_